Sound Heath: Management and current status

 Sound Heath is managed by the Cheshire Countryside Management Service and volunteers from the Sound and District Residents Association (SADRA), which was founded in November 2000 to carry out conservation work at the common.
 The landowner is Cheshire East unitary authority (formerly Crewe and Nantwich Borough Council).
 Management includes scrub and bramble clearance, removal of saplings, gorse thinning, removal of New Zealand pondweed from Sound Pond, maintenance of footpaths and footbridges, and removal of rubbish.
 Heather seeds from the Little Budworth Common SSSI were planted in 2003.

 Although in 2002/3 English Nature recommended removing mature trees from the edges of open areas to encourage heath regeneration, SADRA considers Sound Heath to be "not just a Heathland, but a 'Mosaic' site where no one part should be extended at the expense of another without good grounds for doing so."
 The association's approach to tree removal has therefore been cautious, with progressive tree felling being undertaken only where beneficial effects to the site have been observed.

 The site was assessed by Natural England as in an unfavourable but stable condition in 2008, due to a reduction in heath-associated plants caused by the growth of trees and scrub.
 Other threats to the area include fly-tipping, algal bloom in the ponds, and fishing, camping and lighting fires around Sound Pond.

 Facilities for visitors include a car park on Sound Lane and an interpretive sign about the common's ponds.
+Buses serving Sound Heath run on weekdays and Saturdays operating to/from Wrenbury, Nantwich and Leighton Hospital.